bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 PART II.

 1. Now we are going to turn English to an SOV language and see if that favors other categories for the verbs.
 Note that argument categories in the grammar are all ready for the experiment.
 In fact, the grammar file needs no change, just the new data.
-To do that, first edit the p2sov.gold file.
+To do that, first edit the p2sov.gold file and change expressions to would-be SOV English with SV intransitives.

 2. Load the grammar file and analyze this would-be English expression: